zennittians/intelchain/rosetta/infra/README.md

-# Docker deployment of a Rosetta enabled Harmony node
+# Docker deployment of a Rosetta enabled intelchain node

 ## Docker Image
 You can choose to build the docker image using the included Dockerfile with the following command: